acanalda/playground/README.md

 [core](#Core)
 [core_search](#Core)

-This is just a test lab repository.
-Just some random code I´ve created to play with nodeJS.
-Don´t take it too serious.
+This is just random code I´ve created to play with nodeJS.
+Don´t take it too seriously.

 <a name="core"/>
 # Core